Tracardi/argocd/INSTALLATION.md

 ## Infrastructure Configuration for Various Services Used by Tracardi

+Infrastructure installation is the part in helm configuration that defines all the services that Tracardi needs to connect to.

 ### Elasticsearch Configuration

 The Elasticsearch configuration specifies the necessary settings to connect Tracardi to an Elasticsearch service.
 This